mechanicles/mechanicles.github.io/about.md

 I am also the author of Ruby gems [RubySimpleSearch](https://github.com/mechanicles/ruby_simple_search) and [SetAsPrimary](https://github.com/mechanicles/set_as_primary).

-I had written a simple jQuery plugin [labelize-field](https://github.com/mechanicles/labelize-field) for in-field-label, i.e., the placeholder for old browsers.
+I wrote a simple jQuery plugin [labelize-field](https://github.com/mechanicles/labelize-field) for in-field-label (the placeholder for old browsers).

 You can find my more work on [GitHub](https://github.com/mechanicles).